 Paradise, New Zealand | Photographing A Mythical Forest

-Paradise, at least in this case, is not so much a destination, but an area.
+Paradise, at least in this case, is not so much a specific site, but an area.
 The road doesn't so much take you to or through paradise, but alongside it.
-It really is a matter of getting out of the car and walking into the forest to see what awaits you.
-Now try to tell me that's not a metaphor for life.

-The fact that the above image was made only about 100 meters from the car demonstrates the beauty that exists within the tree lined walls of the forest known as Paradise.
+The fact that the above image was made only about 100 meters from the car demonstrates the beauty that exists within the tree lined walls of the forested area known as Paradise.

 The first thing you notice when entering a forest is light.
 Once you pass the veil that separates the brighter outer world, and cross into the forest proper, your eyes open to adapt to the darker conditions.

 Suddenly, what appears as an impenetrable wall of darkness from the roadside is revealed as a world of light and color.

 At first the forest appears much brighter than expected.
 Then, as the cones in your eye's kick in, a world of green is revealed.

 It's a little like when Toto pulled back the curtain and exposed the wizard for what he really was.
 Wow, would you look at that?